Bletch1971/TFCUdaryMod/README.md

 # TFCUdaryMod
-A small selection of mods for the Minecraft TerraFirmaCraft (TFS) mod
+A small selection of mods for the Minecraft TerraFirmaCraft (TFC) mod